Measurement of the absolute branching fraction of the three-body decay $\Lambda_{c}^+ \to \Xi^{0}K^{+}\pi^{0}$ and

 Simulated samples produced with {\sc geant4}-based~\cite{geant4} Monte Carlo software, which includes the geometric description~\cite{geod1, geod2} of the BESIII detector and the detector response, are used to determine the detection efficiency and to estimate backgrounds.
 Exclusive simulation samples of $e^+e^- \to \Lambda^{+}_c \bar{\Lambda}^{-}_c$ are produced with $\bar{\Lambda}^{-}_c$ decaying into ten specific tag modes and $\LamC$ decaying into $\Xi^{0}K^{+}\pi^{0}$ and $nK^{+}\pi^{0}$.
+The resonances are modeled with Breit-Wigner functions, of which masses and widths are taken from the Particle Data Group (PDG)~\cite{g3}.
 The simulation includes the beam-energy spread and initial-state radiation (ISR) in the $e^+e^-$ annihilations with the specific tag modes~\cite{peta} modeled with the generator {\sc kkmc}~\cite{ref:kkmc1, ref:kkmc2}.
 The signal events are modeled with a phase-space generator.
 The $e^+e^- \to \Lambda^{+}_c \bar{\Lambda}^{-}_c$ line-shape implements the description from Ref.~\cite{z13}.
 The inclusive simulation sample, which consists of $\Lambda_c^+\bar{\Lambda}_c^-$ events, $D_{(s)}$ production,$~$ISR return to lower-mass $\psi$ states, and continuum processes ($e^{+}e^{-}\rightarrow u\bar{u}, d\bar{d}$ and $s\bar{s}$) is used to estimate the potential background.
-All the known decay modes of charmed hadrons and charmonia are modeled with {\sc evtgen}~\cite{g1, g2} using branching fractions either taken from the Particle Data Group~\cite{g3}, when available, or otherwise estimated with {\sc lundcharm}~\cite{g4, g4a}.
+All the known decay modes of charmed hadrons and charmonia are modeled with {\sc evtgen}~\cite{g1, g2} using branching fractions either taken from the PDG~\cite{g3}, when available, or otherwise estimated with {\sc lundcharm}~\cite{g4, g4a}.
 Final state radiation from charged final state particles is incorporated using {\sc photos}~\cite{g5}.